 Recently, we have extended this work to the situation of 2 connected elastic rods with potentially different mechanical properties and growing at different rates.
 Our framework enables complex shapes and behaviour, such as perversion of helically wound filaments, to be studied efficiently and analytically.

 I am exploring the stability of knotted elastic rods.
 In particular, we have found theoretically for the first time a stable elastic trefoil knot with no points of self-contact.
 Aside from increasing the understanding of the rich solution structure of the Kirchhoff equations, in recent years the study of elastic knots has found relevance in other areas as well, particularly in the micro biological world, where knots can be found in long polymers, proteins, and DNA plasmids.

-We developed a 2D model for a draining magnetic film using lubrication theory.
+We have developed a 2D model for a draining magnetic film using lubrication theory.
 We have captured well the basic phenomenon of reverse draining; we have also explored the effect of a disjoining pressure due to molecular forces.
-On the left is a regular draining film, on the right a magnetic film undergoes reverse draining (the black signals the thinnest, drained region).
+Pictured on the left is a regular draining soap film, on the right a magnetic film placed under a strong magnet drains upward, against gravity (the black signals the thinnest, drained region).